Director: Guy-Roger Duvert

 Run Time: 92 Minutes

-With VR technology finally becoming something consumers can experience with the release of the Oculus Rift, HTC Vive and, to a lesser extent, Samsung Gear VR, it seems only fitting that we would start getting films that paint a picture of what our future could be like if this technology explodes into the mainstream and evolves into something much more than a simple device to play games and watch media. [editor’s note: at the time of this review the Playstation VR had yet to be released]
+With VR technology finally becoming something consumers can experience with the release of the Oculus Rift, HTC Vive and, to a lesser extent, Samsung Gear VR, it seems only fitting that we would start getting films that paint a picture of what our future could be like if this technology explodes into the mainstream and evolves into something much more than a simple device to play games and watch media.

 Guy-Roger Duvert’s Virtual Revolution takes place in Paris in 2046 and imagines a world where the majority of the world is “connected,” meaning that they spend nearly all of their time in VR rather than the real world.
 Mike Dopud plays Nash, a shadow agent hired by one of the VR companies to weed out and kill cyber terrorists who will stop at nothing to destroy these virtual worlds and force people back into reality.
 After a rash of murders, Nash finds himself stuck in the middle of an all-out war between the company he works for, the terrorists and Interpol and must work all three groups in order to make it out alive.

 The film draws heavily from Ridley Scott’s Blade Runner in its visual style, taking place in near darkness, painting a stark picture of a dystopian future lit up only by neon signs, computer monitors and flying cars.
 Everything from the underground markets to the trench coat Nash sports just screams Blade Runner, which isn’t inherently a bad thing, but it does leave the film feeling like it’s a bit lacking in its own distinct voice.